Responseless/GaragePi/README.md

 </div>

-# Features
+# Current Features

-- Open / close the garage door with the press of a button.
+- Open / Close the garage/gate with the press of a button.
+With or without a secondary prompt.
-- See if garage door is currently open.
+- See if garage/gate is currently open.
 - See history of when the door was opened or closed even when it wasn't opened/closed using the app.
-- Garage door activity generates [IFTTT] events.
+- Garage/gate activity generates [IFTTT] events.
 - Responsive UI for both desktop and mobile use.
 - Show the RPI's internal temps because, well, I can.
-- Added Extra buttons to Auto close door after 15 and 30 seconds
+- Added Extra buttons to Auto close door after 15 and 30 seconds.
-- Added API for remote calls without using web interface
+- Added API for remote calls without using web interface.

-#### Planned Features
+# Other Features

-I'm definitely planning on getting these done.

-- Make the password configurable.
-You can change it yourself, but you have to edit a config file.
-- ~~Send an alert if the door is open past a certain time.
-(I'm always leaving the door open all night.)~~ *Done!*

-Okay, I might never implement these, but here are some ideas for what would make it even better (read more overengineered).

-- Add a function to open the door just partway for ventilation.
-- Close the door automatically at a certain time or after a certain amount of time.
-- Show stats of how much time the door is open, what hours it's most open, or other interesting trends.
+See https://github.com/nathanpjones/GaragePi for any new features I may merge in this fork.

 # Installation